 Christina is passionate about performing contemporary music and has premiered numerous works for solo piano and chamber ensemble.
-As an orchestral pianist, she has played under the batons of Michael Tilson Thomas, Pablo Heras-Casado, and Cristian Macelaru.
+She is a founding member of the piano duo 4×5 (Four by Five) with composer and pianist Benjamin Krause.
+As an orchestral pianist, Christina has played under the batons of Michael Tilson Thomas, Pablo Heras-Casado, and Cristian Macelaru.
 As an opera coach and répétiteur, she has prepared productions of L’elisir d’Amore, La Clemenza di Tito, Hänsel und Gretel, Rigoletto, Don Giovanni, Die Zauberflöte, and the world premiere of Elena Langer’s Four Sisters.
-Ms. Giuca has been invited to attend music festivals including the Music Academy of the West (twice), the International Musicians Seminar at Prussia Cove, and the Aspen Music Festival.
+Ms. Giuca has been invited to attend music festivals including the Music Academy of the West, the International Musicians Seminar at Prussia Cove, and the Aspen Music Festival.
 She strives to share her love of music through teaching and working with students of all ages.

 As a first-generation American, Christina is a strong advocate for refugee and immigrant rights.
 She volunteers with Compass International Family Center, a nonprofit organization that provides language support and education, as well as cultural training and advocacy for immigrant and refugee families.
 Christina also plays for nursing home and memory care facilities and leads sing-alongs for people with Alzheimer’s and dementia.